-- Ilniversal Precautions
+- 1. Universal Precautions

 - 2. CPR/First Aid

-- Mandatory reporter
+- 3. Mandatory reporter

 - 4. Essentials courses

 - 1. USDA Training/civil rights Training (nellie)

 - 2. Academic Center Training (Gabby)

 - 3. Transportation Training (Cori)

 - 4. Emergency drills Training (nellie/Cori)

 - 5. Incident report/discipline Training (Cori)

-- Communication Training (Cori)

-- Communication Training (Cori)
+- 6. Communication Training (Cori)

 - 7. DC Tech system/docs training (Cori)

-- 8. Employee Expectations and Evaluation Training
+- 8. Employee Expectations and Evaluation Training (Cori)

-- (Cori)

-9. Youth Character Development Training (Robert)
+- 9. Youth Character Development Training (Robert)

-10. Updated Handbook highlights and signed copies
+- 10. Updated Handbook highlights and signed copies (Racquel)

-- (Racquel)

-- Harassment policy overview (Cori)
+- 11. Harassment policy overview (Cori)

-DC child Safety policies review (Cori)
+- 12. DC child Safety policies review (Cori)

 - 13. Confidentiality overview Training (Cori)

 - 14. Workplace environment training (Cori)

-- DC Parent Handbook overview (Racquel)
+- 15. DC Parent Handbook overview (Racquel)

-Cultural Competency Training (Robert)
+- 16. Cultural Competency Training (Robert)

-101 10 code of conduct
+101.10 code of conduct

 It is the desire of The Dream Center Academy to provide the highest quality services available to our youth.
-Our commitment as a school is to create an environment for youth that is asfe, nutring, empowering, and which promotes growth and success for the youth and their families who participate in our school.
-To clarify our vision of how this will be accomplished, the Code of Conduct outlines specific expectations of teacher/staff as we strive to accomplish our mission together.
+Our commitment as a school is to create an environment for youth that is safe, nurturing, empowering, and which promotes growth and success for the youth and their families who participate in our school.
+To clarify our vision of how this will be accomplished, the Code of Conduct outlines specific expectations of teachers/staff as we strive to accomplish our mission together.

-- 1. Students will be always treated with respect. - Students will be treated regardless of race, sex, age, or religion. - 3.
+- 1. Students will be always treated with respect. - 2.
+Students will be treated regardless of race, sex, age, or religion. - 3.
 Teachers/staff will not swear or tell off-color jokes.

-- Teachers/staff will not discuss their sexual encounters with students or in any way involve students in their personal problems or issues. - Teachers/staff will not use or be under the influence of alcohol or illegal drugs in the presence of students. - Teachers/staff will not have sexually oriented materials, including printed or Internet pornography, in - the presence of students.
-7. Teachers/staff will not have secrets with students. - 8.
+4. Teachers/staff will not discuss their sexual encounters with students or in any way involve students in their personal problems or issues.

+5. Teachers/staff will not use or be under the influence of alcohol or illegal drugs in the presence of students.
+6. Teachers/staff will not have sexually oriented materials, including printed or Internet pornography, in the presence of students.

+Teachers/staff will not have secrets with students.
 Teachers/staff should NEVER be alone with students in CLOSED AREA.
-Other adults must be present. - Teachers/staff/students will dress conservatively and avoid wearing provocative and revealing attire including midriffs, tank tops, halter tops, short shorts, or short skirts.
-Teachers/staff/students will not stare or comment on a student's body. - 10.
-Teachers/staff will adhere to professional interaction and student development standards with students. - 11.
-Teachers/staff will avoid affection that can be perceived as inappropriate. (side hugs are best practice) - 12.
-Teachers/staff shall not abuse youth in any way including the following: - Physical abuse: hitting, spanking, shaking, slapping, unnecessary restraints. - Verbal abuse: degrading, threatening, cursing. - Sexual abuse: inappropriate touching, exposing oneself, - sexually oriented conversations.
+Other adults must be present.

+9. Teachers/staff/students will dress conservatively and avoid wearing provocative and revealing attire including midriffs, tank tops, halter tops, short shorts, or short skirts.
+Teachers/staff/students will not stare or comment on a student's body.

+10. Teachers/staff will adhere to professional interaction and student development standards with students.

+11. Teachers/staff will avoid affection that can be perceived as inappropriate. (side hugs are best practice)12.
+Teachers/staff shall not abuse youth in any way including the following:

+Physical abuse: hitting, spanking, shaking, slapping, unnecessary restraints.

+Verbal abuse: degrading, threatening, cursing.
+Sexual abuse: inappropriate touching, exposing oneself, sexually oriented conversations.

-Mental abuse: shaming, humiliation, cruelty - Neglect: withholding food, water, shelter Any type of abuse will not be tolerated and will result in immediate dismissal from The Dream Center Academy. - The school will fully cooperate with authorities if allegations of abuse are made and investigated. - 13.
-Teachers/staff will report concerns or complaints about the school staff to the Head of School or Principal. - Teachers/staff who work at school may not have engaged in or been accused and convicted of child
+Mental abuse: shaming, humiliation, cruelty Neglect: withholding food, water, shelter Any type of abuse will not be tolerated and will result in immediate dismissal from The Dream Center Academy.
+The school will fully cooperate with authorities if allegations of abuse are made and investigated.
+13. Teachers/staff will report concerns or complaints about the school staff to the Head of School or Principal.
+14. Teachers/staff who work at school may not have engaged in or been accused and convicted of child abuse, indecency with a youth, or injury to a youth.